Chuckv01/cordova-plugin-migrate-ios-localstorage/README.md

 # Cordova Plugin: Migrate LocalStorage

 A Cordova plugin that migrates localStorage data from UIWebView to WKWebView on iOS.
-This plugin is useful when transitioning from UIWebView to WKWebView in Cordova iOS applications.
+This plugin is useful when transitioning from UIWebView to WKWebView in Capacitor or Cordova iOS applications.

 ## Description